Some Things Can’t Be Saved

-God created us with ability and His inaction forces us to use it.
+God created us with ability and the fact that He doesn’t do everything for us is an indication He expects us to use that ability.
 That approach works in our favor.
 Taking action is one way to make life meaningful.
 Getting involved saves us from the emptiness that comes with wasting away.

 But there is one thing Jesus does for us which no one else can do.

 Jesus saves souls